a2stuff/a2d/src/toolkits/OPTK.md

 The `is_entry_proc` callback is invoked to determine if the entry exists, when drawing or responding to input events. `A` is populated with the index (column-major).
 The callback must return `N=0` if the entry exists, `N=1` if it does not.

 The `draw_entry_proc` callback is invoked for each entry when whenever the control is redrawn, e.g. when `OPTK::Draw` or `OPTK::Update` is called. `A` is populated with the item index.
-The draw position assuming a simple text label is already set as the drawing position via `MGTK::MoveTo` so a basic implementation should just call `MGTK::DrawText` with the item string.
+The draw position assuming a simple text label is already set as the drawing position via `MGTK::MoveTo` so a basic implementation should just call `MGTK::DrawString` with the item string.

 The `on_sel_change` callback is invoked whenever selection changes as a result of an `OPTK::Click` or `OPTK::Key` action.
 This is useful to update other UI elements in response to the selection.
 The new selection can be inspected via the `selected_index` record member.
 This will be $FF if no item is selected, e.g. if the user clicked on empty space within the control.